baxtery/TTN_V3_Node-Red/readme.md

  3- then update the function to prepare the data you want to inject in Influx DB.
 The path msg.payload has changed significantly, most variables are now in <i>msg.payload.uplink_message.decoded_payload.XXX</i><br>
  You can refer to TTN_V3_Node_red_function https://github.com/baxtery/TTN_V3_Node-Red/blob/main/TTN_V3_Node_red_function<br>
  please refer/compare to the code for V2 and V3 and make sure you have all your vairables as in V2</p>
- #todo: here we are connecting single devices, in v2 we connected APPs, check if this can be done<br>Note that I am connecting to a V2 Gateway, hence "Gateway ID" is shown as "Broker".
+ #todo: here we are connecting single devices, in v2 we connected APPs, check if this can be done<br>Note that I am connecting to a V2 Gateway, hence "Gateway ID" will appear as "Broker".